Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Introduction

+When $X$ is a Fano toric manifold, i.e. $-K_X$ is ample, then the toric mirror map $\check{q} (q)$ for $X$ is trivial, as observed in \cite{givental98}.
+Hence $W^{\text{PF}}=W^{\circ}$.
+Also, for a Fano toric manifold $X$, the open GW invariants $n_\beta$ considered above can be completely calculated using the work \cite{cho06}.
+It follows that $W^{\text{LF}}=W^\circ$.
+Therefore the formula \eqref{PF=LF} holds true for Fano toric manifolds.

+When $X$ is semi-Fano but not Fano, i.e. $-K_X$ is numerically effective but not ample, the toric mirror map $\check{q} (q)$ for $X$ is non-trivial, and the open GW invariants $n_\beta$ cannot be easily calculated due to nontrivial obstructions to the moduli problem.
+In this situation, the formula \eqref{PF=LF} is a highly non-trivial statement.

-In this paper we prove Conjecture \ref{conj1} under the technical assumption that $W^{\textrm{LF}}$ converges analytically (instead of just being a formal sum):
+In this paper we prove \eqref{PF=LF} under the technical assumption that the coefficients of $W^{\text{LF}}$ converge analytically (instead of just being formal sums):

-\begin{theorem}[Restatement of Theorem \ref{main_thm}] Let $X$ be a toric manifold with $-K_X$ numerically effective, and let $W^{\textrm{PF}}$ and $W^{\textrm{LF}}$ be the superpotentials in the mirror as explained above.
+\begin{theorem}[Restatement of Theorem \ref{main_thm}] Let $X$ be a toric manifold with $-K_X$ numerically effective, and let $W^{\text{PF}}$ and $W^{\text{LF}}$ be the superpotentials in the mirror as explained above.
 Then

-provided that each coefficient of $W^{\textrm{LF}}$ converges in an open neighborhood around $q=0$. \end{theorem}
+provided that each coefficient of $W^{\text{LF}}$ converges in an open neighborhood around $q=0$. \end{theorem}

+Our approach to Theorem \ref{main_thm_intr} is analytic in nature, involving the theory of unfoldings of analytic functions.
+The proof may be be summarized as follows.
+By combining the two isomorphisms $QH^* (X,q) \cong \Jac (W^{\text{PF}}_q)$ and $QH^* (X,q) \cong \Jac (W^{\text{LF}}_q)$, we get an isomorphism $\Jac (W^{\text{LF}}_q) \cong \Jac (W^{\text{PF}}_q)$.
+This isomorphism together with semi-simplicity of the Jacobian rings imply that $W^{\text{LF}}_q$ and $W^{\text{PF}}_q$ have the same critical values.
+Putting these functions into a universal unfolding gives us constant families of critical points linking those of $W^{\text{PF}}_q$ and $W^{\text{LF}}_q$.
+Since they have the same critical values, they indeed correspond to the same based point in the universal family.
+It follows that the two functions coincide.
+Details are given in Section \ref{FOOO=G}.

-The above technical assumption is satisfied when $\dim X = 2$, or when $X$ is of the form $\proj (K_S \oplus \mathcal{O}_S)$ for some toric Fano manifold $S$.
-In a future work we will remove this technical assumption, thus proving Conjecture \ref{conj1} unconditionally.
+In this paper we show that the technical convergence assumption in Theorem \ref{main_thm_intr} holds at least in the following cases: (1) when $\dim X = 2$ (see Section \ref{surface}) and (2) when $X$ is of the form $\proj (K_S \oplus \mathcal{O}_S)$ for some toric Fano manifold $S$ (see Section \ref{can_line}).

+\begin{remark} The isomorphism $QH^* (X,q) \cong \Jac (W^{\text{PF}}_q)$ in closed string mirror symmetry for toric manifolds is in fact a consequence of a more involved correspondence.
+Following Givental \cite{givental_ICM}, the quantum cohomology ring $QH^*(X,q)$ can be equipped with a $D$-module structure which is often called the {\em quantum $D$-module}.
+By K. Saito's theory of primitive forms \cite{K_Saito}, the superpotential $W^{\text{PF}}$ also defines a $D$-module.
+Mirror symmetry for the toric manifold $X$ may be understood as an isomorphism between the quantum $D$-module and the $D$-module defined by $W^{\text{PF}}$.

+Nevertheless, our proof of \eqref{PF=LF} does not require the mirror symmetry results at the level of $D$-module.
+The isomorphisms between quantum cohomology rings and Jacobian rings as Frobenius algebras are sufficient. \end{remark}